newlandsvalley/purescript-midi/examples/hybridplayer/README.md

 NoteOff.
 You can alter the phrase length in order to attempt to get a good balance between responsiveness of the widget buttons and playing the tune at the appropriate tempo.

+This is an experiment from which the [purescript-midi-player](https://github.com/newlandsvalley/purescript-midi-player) has been derived.

 Building
 --------